xolox/vim-easytags/README.md

 Note: Like the `g:easytags_always_enabled` option, if you change this option it won't apply until you restart Vim, so you'll have to set this option in your [vimrc script][vimrc].

+### The `g:easytags_autorecurse` option

+When the `:UpdateTags` command is executed automatically or without arguments, it defaults to updating just the tags for the current file.
+If you'd rather have it recursively scan everything below the directory of the current file then set this option to true (1):

+    :let g:easytags_autorecurse = 1

+You have to explicitly enable this option because it should only be used while navigating around small directory trees.
+Imagine always having this option enabled and then having to edit a file in e.g. the root of your home directory: The `easytags.vim` plug-in would freeze Vim for a long time while you'd have to wait for Exuberant Cags to scan thousands of files...

+Note that when you enable this option the `easytags.vim` might ignore other options like `g:easytags_resolve_links`.
+This is an implementation detail which I intend to fix.

 ### The `g:easytags_resolve_links` option

 UNIX has [symbolic links](http://en.wikipedia.org/wiki/Symbolic_link) and [hard links](http://en.wikipedia.org/wiki/Hard_link), both of which conflict with the concept of having one unique location for every identifier.
 With regards to hard links there's not much anyone can do, but because I use symbolic links quite a lot I've added this option.
 It's disabled by default since it has a small performance impact and might not do what unknowing users expect it to: When you enable this option the plug-in will resolve symbolic links in pathnames, which means your tags file will only contain entries with [canonical pathnames](http://en.wikipedia.org/wiki/Canonicalization).
 To enable this option (which I strongly suggest doing when you run UNIX and use symbolic links) execute the following Vim command: